allure-framework/allure-maven/README.md

 ## Allure Maven Plugin

-A tool, which can be used to generate Allure report form test results.
+Use this plugin to generate Allure report from test results during Maven build.

 Usage: